jamesclancy/SafeCardGame/README.md

 This involved some copy pasta which could be removed and refactored but I am just going to keep driving on for now.

+This now just leaves me to complete the play card and attack events.